• Skip to main content

 The tools, ingredients, and preparation processes vary for both types of teas.
 Matcha is consumed mixed into hot water just like green tea; however, unlike other teas, it is neither infused nor diluted.
 Instead, the powder is mixed into hot water in a bowl and whisked until it becomes frothy similar to a latte.

 This preparation process gives matcha tea a unique texture and flavor.
-When preparing matcha tea, the water is never allowed to boil, or it can affect the integrity of the flavor, which is reminiscent of the Umami flavors popular in Japanese cuisine.
-The taste is slightly savory and earthy with a thick and creamy texture.
+When preparing matcha tea, the water is never allowed to boil, or it can affect the integrity of the flavor, which is reminiscent of the umami flavors popular in Japanese cuisine.
+The taste of matcha is slightly savory and earthy with a thick and creamy texture.

 The taste can be overwhelming for first-time drinkers since it is essentially just a powdered version of leaves.
 It is an acquired taste and may feel almost grass-like and too powerful for those not accustomed to it.